HATCHING JARS made from plastic

 An experience of many years in egg incubation and fry rearing, as well as stocking experiments in various waters, where the base of this new and innovative invention for the hatching of salmonid eggs in natural running waters.
 The flood save and closeable box is made of stainless steel with dimensions of (LxWxH) 85 x 20 x 12 cm, weight approx. 8 kg).
 It is used for the professional and controlled incubation and hatching of salmonid eggs as well as for the breeding and rearing of fry for (re)-stocking purposes.
 The box is simply set into the water (front flap against the current and cover a little above the water line) and anchored by the eyes to the bottom ground.
 Depending on fish species and egg size, the box supports a save environment for up to 10.000 eggs and fry until exogenous feeding.
 The eggs lay in baskets, which can be fitted with special hatching substrate to reduce maintenance.
 Under normal conditions, the maintenance is limited to the periodical controll (1 x per week) of the system, where results of 90-95 % are reached in average.
 When the fry reach the stage of exogenous feeding they can distribute themselve in the brook or river.

 Mainly for salmons, but also for many other salmonids, this 2-layer hatching substrate (40x40 cm) have been used and proven well.
-The eggs are incubated on the hatching substrate as usualy practized.
-After hatching the larvae move trough the spaces and shelter in the substrate nipples of the soft rubber like plastic substrate.
+The eggs are incubated on the green or grey hatching substrate as usualy practized.
+After hatching the larvae move trough the spaces (about 2x15 mm) and shelter in the substrate nipples of the soft rubber like plastic substrate (3 cm high).
 The hatching substrate imitates the gravel substrate naturaly occuring in the brooks or rivers and provides optimal developmental conditions for the fish larvae.
-The fry are therefore stronger and healthier, they also have less deformations and lower mortalities.
+The fry are therefore stronger and healthier, they also have less deformations and lower mortalities, and growth improves (up to 10-20 %).

 Back to top